MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.52.md

 (ii) We allow fishing only from1/2 hour before legal sunrise until1/2 hour after legal sunset.

-(j) *Roanoke River National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of duck and coot on designated areas of the refuge.
+(j) *Roanoke River National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of duck and coot on designated areas of the refuge.

 (2) *Upland game hunting.* We allow hunting of squirrel, raccoon, and opossum on designated areas of the refuge.